-DPIA is required when processing activities are likely to result in high-risk to individuals' privacy.
-According to the GDPR, high-risk processing activities may include processing of sensitive data, profiling on a large scale, and monitoring of public areas on a large scale.
+DPIA is required when processing activities are likely to result in a high risk to individuals’ privacy.
+According to the GDPR, high-risk processing activities may include processing sensitive data, profiling on a large scale, and monitoring of public areas on a large scale.
 Organisations need to ensure that they carry out DPIA before undertaking any risky processing activities.

 Key Components of a DPIA

 A DPIA includes several essential elements that organisations must address in the assessment process.
 These include a description of the processing activity, an assessment of the necessity and proportionality of the processing activity, an evaluation of the risks to individuals, and proposed measures to mitigate the risk.
 The description of the processing activity should include details such as the type of personal data being processed, the purpose of the processing, and the duration of the processing activity.
 The assessment of the necessity and proportionality of the processing activity involves evaluating whether the processing is necessary and whether it is proportional to the purpose for which it is being processed.

 The evaluation of the risks to individuals involves assessing the potential impact of the processing activity on individuals’ privacy rights.
 This includes identifying any potential harm that may result from the processing activity, such as discrimination, identity theft, or financial loss.
 Proposed measures to mitigate the risks should be proportionate to the level of risk identified and should be effective in reducing or eliminating the risk.